Performance of Compressive Parameter Estimation via K-Median Clustering: Background

-Another issue is that existing \CS~recovery algorithms commonly used in this setting can only guarantee stable recovery of the sparse \PD~coefficient vectors when the error is measured by the $\ell_2$ norm; in other words, the estimated coefficient vector is close to the true coefficient vector in Euclidean distance.
-Such a guarantee is linked to the core hard thresholding operation, which returns the optimal sparse approximation to the input vector with respect to the $\ell_2$ norm.
-However, the guarantee provides control on the performance of parameter estimation only in the most demanding case of exact recovery, when parameter estimation would be perfect.
-Otherwise, if exact coefficient vector recovery cannot be met, such a recovery guarantee is meaningless for parameter estimation since the $\ell_2$ norm cannot precisely measure the difference between the supports of the sparse \PD~coefficient vectors.
-For an illustrative example, consider a simple frequency estimation problem where the PD collects complex sinusoids at frequencies $\{f_1,f_2,\ldots,f_L\}$ and there is only one unknown frequency $f_i$.
+Another issue is that existing \CS~recovery algorithms commonly used in this setting can only guarantee stable recovery of the sparse \PD~coefficient vectors when the error is measured by the $\ell_2$ norm; in other words, we can only predict that the estimated coefficient vector will be close to the true coefficient vector in Euclidean distance.
+Such a guarantee is linked to the core hard thresholding operator, which returns the optimal sparse approximation to the input vector with respect to the $\ell_2$ norm.
+However, the guarantee provides control on the performance of parameter estimation only in the most demanding case of exact recovery, i.e., when the parameter estimation is perfect.
+Otherwise, such a recovery guarantee is meaningless for parameter estimation since the $\ell_2$ norm cannot precisely measure the difference between the supports of the sparse \PD~coefficient vectors.
+For an illustrative example, consider a simple frequency estimation problem where the PD collects complex sinusoids at frequencies $\{f_1, f_2, \dots, f_L\}$ and there is only one unknown frequency $f_i$ ($i \in \{1, 2, \dots, L\}$).
 In other words, the coefficient vector is $c = e_i$, where $e_i$ denotes the canonical vector that is equal to $1$ at its $i^{\text{th}}$ entries and $0$ elsewhere.
-Although two estimated coefficient vectors $\hc_1 = e_j$ and $\hc_2 = e_k$ have the same $\ell_2$ distance to the true coefficient vector $c$, the frequency estimate $f_j$ from $\hc_1$ has smaller error than the frequency estimate $f_k$ from $\hc_2$ when the \PD~elements are sorted so that $f_i < f_j < f_k$.
+Although two estimated coefficient vectors $\hc_1 = e_j$ and $\hc_2 = e_k$ ($j, k \in \{1, 2, \dots, L \}$ and $j \ne k$) have the same $\ell_2$ distance to the true coefficient vector $c$, the frequency estimate $f_j$ from $\hc_1$ and $f_k$ from $\hc_2$ have unequal estimation error $|f_i - f_j|$ and $|f _i - f _k|$, respectively.